 See Related: San Antonio City Pass Review: Is Go City Worth it?

 23. Learn to Square Dance at Broken Spoke

 Address: 3201 South Lamar Boulevard, Austin, Texas 78704

 Looking for an authentic Texan experience?
 Check out Broken Spoke!
 Broken Spoke is a classic country music dance hall and full-service restaurant.
 The dance hall has hosted some big country music superstars, including Garth Brooks and Dolly Parton.

 Live music happens every night in the restaurant and the dance hall, so you don’t want to miss out!
 If you’re new to the country dance hall scene, don’t worry.
-Broken Spoke offers two-step line dance and western swing dance lessons for newbies and those that need a refresher.
-Before you know it, you’ll be a line dancing expert!
+Broken Spoke offers two-step line dance and western swing dance lessons for newbies and those who need a refresher.
+Before you know it, you’ll be a line-dancing expert!

 24. Mexic-Arte Museum